wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/linode/expedited-virgin-joomla.md

 -------------------------------------

-I then need a set of compute access keys so, I go to the IAM option on my linode dashboard and generate an Peronal Access token with all access granted.
+I then need a set of compute access keys so, I go to the API TOKENS option on my linode dashboard (top right currently) and generate an Peronal Access token with all access granted.
 In my separate text file, I record:

 >     linode_token"XXXXX"  where XXXXX is the PAT

-I then need a set of Object Storage (S3) access keys so, I go to the IAM option on my linode dashboard and generate an access keys with S3 Object Storage access.
+I then need a set of Object Storage (S3) access keys so, I go to the left of the page and click ObjectStorage->Access Keys option on my linode dashboard and generate an access keys with Linode Object Storage access.
 In my separate text file, I record:

 >     linode_access_key_s3="AAAAA"  where AAAAA and BBBBB are the actual values generated when I click "Add Key"
 >     linode_secret_key_s3="BBBBB"

-I then need a set of DNS access keys so, I go to the IAM option on my linode dashboard and generate an Personal Access token with DNS access.
+I then need a set of DNS access keys so, I go to the API TOKENS option on my linode dashboard and generate an Personal Access token with just DNS access.
 In my separate text file, I record:

 >     linode_token_dns="CCCCC"  where CCCCC is the actual values generated when I click "Add Key"

 -----------------------------------

 You then need the url that you want to use for your website.
-If you don't have a DNS URL for your website, you need to purchase one and set the nameservers to linode as described [here](../../Deployment/Nameservers.md)
+If you don't have a DNS URL for your website, you need to purchase one and set the nameservers to linode with your registrar as described [here](../../Deployment/Nameservers.md)

 >     linode_dns_name="www.testdeploy.com"